MichalusParus/nexttemplate-14/README.md

 - `main` - main branch with merged others updated branches by topic

 - `basic-setup` - basic setup with app router, eslint, prettier and tailwindCss

+- `components` - custom ParusUI components

+## Components

+ParusUI Components are built with focus on minimal size, reusability and customization.

+- `LibraryFree` - ParusUI are lightweighted and fully custom builded with no additional libraries except React Hook Form and Yup.

+- `Folder structure` - Components are modular and organized in atomic folder structure.

+- `TailwindCSS` - Components are build with tailwindCSS for easy customization and fast performance.

+- `Theme` - Rich tailwind theme for easy customization.

+- `Props` - HTML and Next props support.
+ClassName for easy customization by tailwind classes.
+Components have style, color and size variants.

+- `Refs` - All components support forwarding refs by default.

+- `Storybook` - ParusUI have presentation and documentation build by Storybook.

+- `Tests` - Components have basic jest unit tests and can be runned by storybook.

+- `WAI-ARIA` - Components have WAI-ARIA support.
+Components have role atributte and aria attributes if needed.

+- `Keyboard support` - Components have keyboard control support with tab order and focus traps.

 ## Credits